beboyle/mapFns/mapFns.md

 |                is also an array             |
 |         |   unique: true                    |
 ```
  - Note that `coords` can optionally be an array of points (which are in turn arrays of [lng,lat].
-If so, `props` can also vary by point if  also provided as an array.
+If so, text must be an array  `props` can also vary by point if  also provided as an array.
  - If `coords` is an array, then `text` must also be an array, so that the text for each point can vary.

 ## plotLine( )